nick-ng/nick-gbh-two-web/README.md

 # nick-gbh-two-web
 A web-based client to use with nick-gbh-server

-## Objectives
+## Restrictions

 - No React component state.
 All state should be handled by Redux.

-Objectives may be removed if they prove to be too ridiculous
+Restrictions may be removed if they prove to be too ridiculous